 People of Color: Please continue to get super-dark and sexy.
 But don’t burn.
 And if you got more tattoos, I would not be mad.
 We thank you.

-Details on the Facebook page for the event and just about anything else you’d like to know at folsomstreetevents.org.
+The Facebook event is not out yet but you can follow their page and and just about anything else you’d like to know at folsomstreetevents.org.

 Some of our friends absolutely love the fair and stay all day and have a great time.
 I’m usually wanting to rest up for:

-Real Bad XXXII at 1015 Folsom, produced by Grass Roots Gay Rights Foundation with DJs Russ Rich, Matt Effect, and Paul Cowling
+Real Bad XXXIII at 1015 Folsom, produced by Grass Roots Gay Rights Foundation with DJs Rob Phillips, Mascfish, and Jumpr

 This is the ticket to get and you probably won’t be able to get it.